trozware/troznet/content/post/2019/swiftui-data-flow.md

 - For data needed by a lot of views in your app, use `@EnvironmentObject`.
 - Use `@Binding` or `@ObservedObject` to pass data to a view that can mutate it.

 And one final tip: while creating a view from scratch, use `@State` with sample, hard-coded data.
-Once you have the interface you want, then put in the links to give it real data.
+Once you have the interface you want, then change it to use real data.

 I am sure people will develop their own theories and their own ways of using SwiftUI, but those are the guidelines that I intend to follow for now.
 If you have different views and would like to discuss them, please contact me.